MCF/oddjob/README.md

     oddjob

-Serves the contents of the current working directory at *http://localhost:2345/* and file upload is available at *http://localhost:2345/oddjob_upload*
+Serves the files and directories in your current working directory at the *http://localhost:2345/* URL.
+File upload is available at *http://localhost:2345/oddjob_upload*

     oddjob -p 2222 -o ./uploaded_files ./myproject

-Serves the contents of the *./myproject* directory at *http://localhost:2222/*, file upload is available at *http://localhost:2222/oddjob_upload* and any uploaded files are saved in the *./uploaded_files* directory.
+Serves the contents of the *./myproject* directory at the *http://localhost:2222/* URL, file upload is available at *http://localhost:2222/oddjob_upload* and any uploaded files are saved in the *./uploaded_files* directory.

 ## Environment ##